 - The name burning season comes from the act of northern Thais burning the old crops to make way for the new planting season.
-Not only is it the cheapest way to prepare for the new planting season, but after burning the fields a special type of mushroom pops up that can be sold for a very high price.
+Not only is it the cheapest way to prepare for the new planting season, but after burning the fields, a particular type of mushroom pops up that can be sold for a very high price.
 These factors make it hard for the government to regulate and stop people from participating in burning season even though it has adverse effects on the environment.

-- Chiang Mai is home to the songtaew (red truck) and tuk tuk – two vehicles that are known for pumping out clouds of black smoke as they ride past.
+- Chiang Mai is home to the songtaew (red truck) and tuk-tuk – two vehicles that are known for pumping out clouds of black smoke as they ride past.

-- The last thing that makes burning season so terrible is that the rainy season for Thailand begins in July and ends in October, so by the time February rolls around it’s been about three full months with little to no rainfall to clean the air.
+- The last thing that makes burning season so terrible is that the rainy season for Thailand begins in July and ends in October, so by the time February rolls around, it’s been about three full months with little to no rainfall to clean the air.

-How long is it and how is it measured?
+How long is it, and how is it measured?

 Burning season can start as early as mid-January and last through the middle of April.
 Songkran, Thai New Year, usually marks the end of burning season.
 I use this website: AQCIN to check the air quality each day.
-Anything between 0-50 is Good Air Quality (AQ), 51-100 is Moderate, 101-150 is Unhealthy for Sensitive Groups and anything 150+ is Unhealthy.
-Higher than 150 AQ is obviously horrible and you should not even be stepping foot outside.
-I must admit though, since burning season started it’s common to see days between 100-190 AQI.
+Anything between 0-50 is Good Air Quality (AQ), 51-100 is Moderate, 101-150 is Unhealthy for Sensitive Groups, and anything 150+ is Unhealthy.
+Higher than 150 AQ is obviously horrible, and you should not even be stepping foot outside.
+I must admit, though, since burning season started, it’s common to see days between 100-190 AQI.

 What’s the best way to deal with it?